 Unlike other disorders, alcoholism is a chronic disease with diagnosis criteria by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Alcoholism, in particular, refers to a pattern of alcohol use that involves problems controlling drinking.
-People with alcohol use disorder are preoccupied with alcohol, continue their use even after consequences, and need to drink more to get the same effect they once felt.
+For example, people with alcohol use disorder are preoccupied with alcohol, continue their use even after consequences, and need to drink more to get the same effect they once felt.
 Also, they’ll experience withdrawal symptoms when they decrease or stop their drinking habits.

 Warning Signs of Alcoholism

 Many warning signs point to someone struggling with alcohol use disorder.
-It’s paramount to keep an eye on these warning signs for early intervention.
+Therefore, it’s paramount to keep an eye on these warning signs for early intervention.

 - Drinking alone and in secrecy